Home » Difference between CIBIL Score and Credit Score in India

 What is a CIBIL Score?

-The CIBIL score is the most widely used credit score in India.
+The Credit Information Bureau (India) Limited CIBIL score is the most widely used credit score in India.
+This is one of the important factors considered by the lenders to approve your loan application.
+It is an important score as it is the proof of your creditworthiness and credit history.
 It is calculated by TransUnion CIBIL, which was the first credit bureau licensed by the RBI.
 Because of its popularity and widespread use by lenders, the term “CIBIL score” has almost become synonymous with credit score.
 The CIBIL Score ranges between 300 and 900.

 Why does it matter?